trailofbits/osquery-extensions/santa/README.md

 # Santa osquery Extension

 [Santa](https://github.com/google/santa/) is an open-source application whitelist/blacklist enforcement solution for macOS.
-This extension for osquery enables the osquery user to read the log of `DENY` events that Santa generated on the host with a table called `santa_events`, and to remotely view and *create* new rules for Santa (with or without the use of a Santa sync server or Upvote server) with a table called `santa_rules`.
+This extension for osquery enables the osquery user to read the log of `DENY` events from the Santa generated log file on the host, with a table called `santa_denied`.
+It also adds a table called `santa_allowed`, to read the log of `ALLOW` events.
+Finally, it allows the user to remotely view and *create* new rules for Santa (with or without the use of a Santa sync server or Upvote server) with a table called `santa_rules`.

 ## Schema

-### santa_events table
+### santa_allowed and santa_denied tables (same schema for each table)
 | Column         | Type | Description                                                         |
 |----------------|------|---------------------------------------------------------------------|
 | timestamp      | TEXT | Event timestamp                                                     |